Farama-Foundation/PettingZoo/README.md

 `env.turn(action=None)`: Has the selected agent take a turn, selects the next agent.
 In AEC games, after every agent takes a turn a step is said to have been taken.
 Taking turns with `action=None` can be used to cycle through turns of the environment if desired.

-`env.reset()`: Resets the environment to a starting state.
-Returns the observation for the first moving agent in the environment.
+`env.reset(observe=True)`: Resets the environment to a starting state.
+Returns the observation for the first moving agent in the environment if `observe=True`.

-`env.render(observe=True)`: Displays a rendered frame from the environment, if supported.
-Set `observe=False` to not call `env.observe()`.
+`env.render()`: Displays a rendered frame from the environment, if supported.

 `env.close()`: Closes the rendering window.